An official website of the United States government

 For further information on the QGIS open-source platform, please visit their website at www.qgis.org/en/site/.

 GUPS Web is a customized web-based GIS application.
-GUPS Web allows partners to import local government boundary data, automate boundary change creation, and export standardized files for submission to the Census Bureau.
-For the 2024 BAS, GUPS Web is released to a limited number of governments.
+GUPS Web allows partners to import local government boundary data, automate boundary change creation, create changes manually and export standardized files for submission to the Census Bureau.
+For the 2025 BAS, the create manual change method will be available to counties (or equivalent), minor civil divisions, and incorporated places.

-If you have any questions about GUPS Web or would like to use GUPS Web for the 2024 BAS, please email us at geo.bas@census.gov.
+If you would like to use GUPS Web for the 2025 BAS, please complete the Annual Response Form.
+For questions about GUPS Web, check out the GUPS Web Help Guide within the application or email us at geo.bas@census.gov.

 Paper BAS is designed for participants who prefer to update their boundary on paper maps.
 Participants annotate their boundary, feature, and attribute changes on Census Bureau-provided paper maps using the instructions found in the Paper BAS How-to Guide.